dodie/scott/CONTRIBUTING.md

 ## Step 4.
 Make your change
 Add tests for your modifications where possible.
-Make the whole test suite pass (Step 2), and check the final rendering at the end by building one of the example projects described in Step 3.
+Make the whole test suite pass (Step 2), and check the final rendering (Step 3).